 Yes.
 Our specific curriculum around mixed relationships and handling the opposite sex in a healthy way makes us uniquely suited for a co-ed facility.
 Our program is focused on the underlying issues driving your teenager to substance abuse or other destructive behaviors.
 Often a co-ed environment is needed in the healing of certain issues.
-Some teenagers need a same sex environment.
+Some teenagers need a same-sex environment.
 Please contact us to determine what is best for your teenager.

-A strength based empowerment model that focuses on building strong relationships with self and others.
-Supporting your teen through the process of change instead of "breaking them down" to build him/or her up again will help keep focus on what he/she does well and build from there.
+A strength-based empowerment model that focuses on building strong relationships with self and others.
+Supporting your teen through the process of change instead of "breaking them down" to build him/or her up again will help keep the focus on what he/she does well and build from there.
 This approach allows the clinical team to work out specific structures, assignments, and activities to understand, assess and help the student make significant progress during his or her stay.

 Contrary to popular belief, teenagers want clear and firm boundaries.
-Our orientation requires a lengthy process around the treatment center's expectations, rules and boundaries.
+Our orientation requires a lengthy process around the treatment center's expectations, rules, and boundaries.
 When boundaries are crossed, we come together as a community to reestablish equilibrium and safety.
 Our staff is trained to be clear, concise and confident in setting boundaries and maintaining safety in the group.
 Teenagers respond by relaxing.
 If they cannot, perhaps a lockdown type of treatment program is needed.

 In a beautiful setting near Estes Park, Colorado.
 Just outside of town, we enjoy a beautiful, natural mountain environment, the convenience of being a few miles from town and close proximity Rocky Mountain National Park.

 Admissions and discharges happen on an ongoing basis.
 This creates a positive peer culture and allows students to become mentors to “newcomers” in the group.
-Admissions happen Monday through Friday beginning before 2 pm and take up to three hours.
+Admissions happen Monday through Thursday beginning before 2 pm and take up to three hours.